SAML-Toolkits/python-saml/README.md

 Read more about Open Redirect [CWE-601](https://cwe.mitre.org/data/definitions/601.html).

-### Avoiding Reply attacks ###
+### Avoiding Replay attacks ###

-A reply attack is basically try to reuse an intercepted valid SAML Message in order to impersonate a SAML action (SSO or SLO).
+A replay attack is basically try to reuse an intercepted valid SAML Message in order to impersonate a SAML action (SSO or SLO).

 SAML Messages have a limited timelife (NotBefore, NotOnOrAfter) that make harder this kind of attacks, but they are still possible.